Comparison Study: Glacier Calving Front Delineation in Synthetic Aperture Radar Images With Deep Learning: Results

-A visual comparison between the \ac{dl} system's and the annotators' performance is shown in Fig.~\ref{fig:ai_vs_ai_vs_human_vs_ai}.
-The \acp{mde} for each run, subdivided into different subsets of the test set, are given in Table~\ref{tab:distance_errors_annotators}.
-The \ac{mde} for the predicted fronts of the \ac{dl} system is higher for winter images than for summer images.
-During winter, ice mélange is more prevalent, which might cause this drop in performance.
-For the \ac{dl} system, predictions for the Columbia Glacier have a higher \ac{mde} than for the Mapple Glacier.
-This difference could be due to stronger patching artifacts in the Columbia predictions, as the Columbia Glacier images tend to be larger than the Mapple Glacier images and, therefore, need to be split into more patches.
+The \ac{mde} for the predicted fronts of the \ac{dl} system is higher for winter images than for summer images and higher for images of the Columbia Glacier than for the Mapple Glacier.
 Of the various sensors, Sentinel-1 has by far the highest \ac{mde} for the outputs of the \ac{dl} system.
-The low resolution of \SI{20}{\meter}, combined with ice mélange in front of the calving front, leads to false predictions for Columbia Glacier (see, e.\,g., Fig.~\ref{fig:Col_bad}) and increases the total \ac{mde} for Sentinel-1 images.
-Although to a lesser extent, this is also true for human annotators since a drop in performance for low-resolution images containing ice mélange is observable.
-For human annotators, this also applies to the Mapple Glacier.
-In general, higher-resolution images seem to be easier for the \ac{dl} system to understand, as indicated by the low \ac{mde} for images with a resolution of \SI{7}{\meter}.
+For human annotators, a drop in performance for low-resolution images containing ice mélange is observable.
+DL systems also show a low MDE for images with a high resolution of 7\,m.
 Two examples where the predictions of the annotators and the runs of the \ac{dl} system closely agree are shown in Fig.~\ref{fig:Mapple_good} and~\ref{fig:Col_good}.